MateoG404/ObsidianCS/ObsidianCS/Software Dev/Software Management/Software Life Cycle.md

 ## What is the [[Software Life Cycle]]?

-When we are creating a [[software]] project we need to define some steps
+When we are creating a [[Software]] project we need to define some steps

 ![[Pasted image 20240129070616.png]]